Texas Railroad History - Tower 50 - Morgan

 Dallas Daily Herald, August 10, 1881

-Left: This track chart of Morgan was created in 1915 by the Office of the Chief Engineer of the Katy Railroad (courtesy of Ed Chambers).
+Left: This track chart of Morgan was created in 1915 by the Office of the Chief Engineer of the Katy Railroad (courtesy of Ed Chambers.)
 The chart identifies the Katy ("M. K.& T. Ry.") as the owner of the former TC tracks through Morgan; the Katy had acquired the TC in 1910.
-Below: The union passenger depot sat on the north side of the crossing with a connecting track located behind it, about a half mile southwest of the town center.
-There were no homes or businesses near the depot; a gravel road about 0.2 miles long was built to reach the depot from town.
+Below: Morgan's Union Depot was about a half mile southeast of the town center on the north side of the crossing with a connecting track located behind it.
+There were no homes or businesses near the depot; a quarter-mile gravel road was built to reach the depot from town.
 There is now a lengthy siding on the former Santa Fe line through Morgan, hence two tracks are visible.
 (Google Earth, Dec.
-2019)
+2019 with annotations)

-Beyond Morgan, the TC line toward the Panhandle had crossed the Texas & Pacific at Cisco and then stopped 33 miles farther north in Albany.
+Beyond Morgan, the TC line toward the Panhandle had crossed the Texas & Pacific Railway at Cisco and then stopped 33 miles farther north at Albany.
 Newspaper articles pinpoint December 20, 1881 as the date the first train rolled into Albany.
 The TC soon discovered that operating a lengthy line through sparsely populated territory was financially challenging.
 It entered receivership in April, 1885 and continued to operate under court supervision.
 Six years later, the TC was sold to a committee of bondholders.
-They in turn sold the northeast branch out of Ennis (which had not yet reached Greenville) to New York investor Hetty Green who used it to create the Texas Midland Railroad.
+They in turn sold the northeast branch out of Ennis to New York investor Hetty Green who used it to create the Texas Midland Railroad.
+At the time, its tracks terminated at the community of Roberts between Kaufman and Greenville.
+The line was extended to Greenville in August, 1894.
 The remaining branch to Albany was deeded by the bondholders to a new Texas Central Railroad Company in January, 1893.
 The new TC added tracks from Albany to Stamford (1900), Stamford to Rotan (1907), and De Leon to Cross Plains (1911.)
-The TC also built a new line from Ross to Waco in 1903, giving them the opportunity for direct interchange with other railroads in Waco rather than being dependent on the Waco & Northwestern at Ross.
+The TC also built a new line from Ross to Waco in 1903, facilitating direct interchange with other railroads in Waco rather than being dependent on the W&NW at Ross.

 In 1910, the Katy acquired 90% of the stock of the TC.
-They did not, however, take control of the company until May 1, 1914 when the TC was leased to the Katy's Texas-based subsidiary.
-This enabled them to comply with state law regarding railroad ownership since the Katy was not a Texas corporation.
+They did not, however, take control of the company until May 1, 1914 when the TC was leased to the Katy (technically, to its Texas-based subsidiary, the MK&T of Texas chartered in 1891.)
+The lease enabled the Katy to comply with state law regarding railroad ownership since the parent Katy corporation was not headquartered in Texas.
 The Texas Central name continued to be used, but "the Katy" came into common parlance as operations continued for several decades.
-At least by 1956 and probably well before then, the Tower 50 interlocker had been converted to an automatic system.

 Charles Wells offers these recollections of riding Santa Fe passenger trains through Morgan in the 1950s...(thanks, Charles!)

-Charles' observations suggest that some sort of depot was operational at Morgan in the 1950s.
-The combination depot and tower are gone but the date the structure was razed or removed has not been determined.
-Whether the original depot was replaced by some other interim structure also has not been determined; there is no depot visible on historic aerial imagery from 1965 (see below.)
 In 1967, almost all of the TC was abandoned, including the tracks through Morgan.
-About 25 miles of track between Gorman and Dublin was retained to serve the sizeable peanut industry located in those towns.
-The tracks remain intact, now operated by the Fort Worth & Western Railroad.
+About 25 miles of track between Gorman and Dublin was retained to serve the sizeable peanut industry located in those towns, served by railroads out of Dublin.
+Those tracks remain intact, now operated by the Fort Worth & Western Railroad.

 Above: The Santa Fe crossed the Katy at approximately this location.
 This view down the BNSF track is to the northeast.
 The Katy grade to the east is visible in the gap through the trees.
 Below: A concrete signal base remains beside the Katy grade.
 The oblique angle of the crossing is apparent; the second BNSF locomotive is probably over the location of the diamond.
 (Tom Kline photos)

-Above Left: A year before Tom's visit in 2009, this is the road to the crossing as it appears in a 2008 Google Street View.
-It does not appear to be maintained; the road ends in 0.2 miles at the tracks and there are no signals or structures to be reached there, hence no apparent reason to maintain the road.
+Above Left: A year before Tom's visit in 2009, Google Street View captured this view of the turn-off onto the quarter-mile road to the crossing.
+The road curves slightly to the right and disappears toward the crossing.
+There are no signals or structures to be reached there, hence no apparent reason to maintain the road.
 Above Right: These utility poles mark the path of the Katy / TC ROW looking west from FM 174 in the center of Morgan (Google Street View, April 2021.)

 Left: This 1924 USGS topographic map shows the Brazos River between Whitney and Morgan.
 The original TC routing (green highlight) went five miles south-southwest out of Whitney and then made a right-angle turn to cross the river on a north-northwest heading.
 Proceeding farther north (and off the map) on that same general heading, the route skirted the west bank of the Brazos before finally turning due west to approach Morgan along the drainage of Steele's Creek.
 The proximity of the tracks to the river undoubtedly caused disruptions during floods that were common on the Brazos.
 It also meant that the entire line through this area had to be relocated (red dashes) once the decision was made to build Lake Whitney.

-When the TC was abandoned in 1967, the Katy bridge over the Brazos that had been built c.1951 was reused as a highway bridge over Lake Whitney for County Roads 1713 and 1409, along with portions of the ROW.
-East of the lake, the county road occupies about 3,100 ft. of ROW.
+When the TC was abandoned in 1967, the Katy bridge over the Brazos that had been built c.1951 was reused as a highway bridge over Lake Whitney for County Roads 1713 and 1409.
+East of the lake, county roadway occupies about 3,100 ft. of ROW.
 West of the lake, a much longer section of ROW, about 2.5 miles, now carries the county road.

 Above Left: Google Street View from 2008 looking east across the Katy bridge that now carries FM 1409 / FM 1713.
-Above Right: drone shot of the Katy bridge; click the image to be taken to the drone video on
+Above Right: drone shot of the Katy bridge; click the image to see the drone video.

 Above Left: Where the Katy crossed Steele Creek south of Lakeside Village, these towering bridge piers were left behind when the tracks were abandoned in 1967 (Mason Waldrep photo, August, 2023.)
 Above Right: This Google Earth image from July, 2022 shows four of the piers.
 There is one additional pier standing north of the creek.
 Historic aerial imagery from 1965 shows that the tracks approached the bridge on large fills on both sides of the creek.
 The center pier is visible from Farm Road 56.